themodernjavascript/javascript-promises/content/10-async-await.md

 Why Async function?

-* Async function make your asynchronous code less.
+* Make your asynchronous code less.
-* Async function make your asynchronous feel to synchronous code and more readable as it were asynchronous.
+* Make your asynchronous feel to synchronous code and more readable as it were asynchronous.

 The syntax of `async function` is: